 - 1 tablespoon tomato sauce

-- 3 ounces whole wheat thin spaghetti
+- 2 to 3 ounces whole wheat thin spaghetti

 - Bring water to a boil in a saucepan and add salt.
 Stir well.

 - Place chicken in saucepan and cook for 20 minutes over medium heat.